imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/1_preprocessing.md

 ## Mesh Quality

 Once the mesh has been created, it is always recommended to check the mesh statistics and quality.
-This can easily be done using the utility `checkMesh` from within the `diffusor` folder:
+This can easily be done using the utility `checkMesh` from within the `diffuser` folder:

 ```
 checkMesh